 The HRET HIIN is the first HIIN in the country to offer this service to its more than 1,600 participating hospitals.
 Through ABMS MOC Part IV credit, physicians can meet the requirements for maintaining their certification while meaningfully participating in quality improvement programs in their organizations.
 Partnering on ABMS MOC Part IV will also reduce duplication of quality improvement efforts.
 Physicians will earn credit for their work with the HRET HIIN hospitals on any of the HIIN-related hospital-acquired condition topics.
 This is an exciting opportunity for physicians and hospitals to continue their collaboration and create meaningful and sustained improvements in patient safety.

 HRET will provide an online registration for all physicians interested in participating.
-A FAQ guide for the HRET HIIN state partners can be found here.
+A FAQ guide for the HRET HIIN state partners can be found by clicking the link below.

 HRET HIIN has nine topic-specific LISTSERV® Mailing Lists that provide answers to your questions from subject matter experts, resources, upcoming events, peer-to-peer networking and shared innovative approaches to reduce harm.
 Participating HRET HIIN hospitals and partners are welcome to join any or all of the LISTSERV®.